La Leona

 The top is spruce (two unmatched pieces according to Romanillos).
 The back and sides are cypress with the back made up of three pieces separated by strips (Romanillos says the strips are rosewood).
 The rosette is very simply made with only circular bands.
 Romanillos indicates the fingerboard and bridge are rosewood (Sirvent’s letter says the fingerboard is ebony).
 The headstock veneer is rosewood, although Romanillos believes this may have been added when original peg tuners were converted to machine heads (Sirvent describes the guitar as having machine heads).

-La Leona is lightly built weighing in at 1200 grams.
+La Leona is lightly built, weighing 1200 grams.
 (Guitar weight is discussed in another article on this website.)
 Torres’ guitars in general are lighter than modern guitars.
 A weight of 1200 grams was typical for Torres for guitars without a tornavoz.
 A tornavoz itself adds weight and also requires somewhat more interior brace support to secure the tornavoz in position.
 Torres may have taken other steps to lighten the guitar.
 There is no transverse bar between the interior heel block and the harmonic bar just above the soundhole and the back only has two transverse bars.

-La Leona has “props” wedged between the bottom of the soundhole and the back.
+La Leona has “props” wedged between the bottom of the tornavoz and the back.
 These are basically wooden dowels.
 It has been speculated that these were inserted to help support the top given the floating lower harmonic bar.
-However, these are easily added or removed and can be repositioned so it is hard to draw definite conclusions about how they might have been fitted by Torres.
+However, these props are easily added or removed and can be repositioned so it is hard to draw definite conclusions about how they might have been fitted by Torres.

 Key dimensions for La Leona from Romanillos’ catalogue are listed below: